 It can be helpful to create institutional links between communication and evaluation units to facilitate sharing of information.
 Communication units should draw inputs from evaluation when producing annual reports or other products used to raise public awareness.
 Evaluation units, in turn, can draw on the expertise of communication professionals to get their messages across effectively.

 Other useful strategies for improving the communication of evaluation findings include:

 A DAC senior-level seminar on managing aid in April 2011 sought to understand how best to connect with policy makers and highlighted innovative approaches to sharing evaluation results.
 The Network's 12th Meeting the following June featured a joint session with the Development Centre's Informal Network of Development Communicators (DEVCOM) to delve further into these issues.
 Evaluation and communication experts again joined forces in a workshop on “Communicating Evaluation Results” organised by the UK's DFID and DEVCOM, in collaboration with EvalNet.
 The workshop created a forum where communication and evaluation experts could share experiences in using research and evidence from evaluation.
 During the workshop, the two communities sought to collaborate on facilitating the broader use of high-quality evidence to inform policy and practice, support accountability and communicate to various audiences the complex issues of effectiveness, impact and risk.

-For more examples of how the DAC EvalNet is communicating about evaluation and sharing findings with the broader development community, visit our social media sites Twitter and Facebook or check out the Evaluation Insights series.
+For more examples of how the DAC EvalNet shares evaluation findings with the broader development community, visit us on Twitter.